tkubica12/MicroHack-AppInnovation/baseInfra/README.md

 ## Connect to a VM and run the sample app
 Each per‑user environment provisions:
 - A Windows Server VM (`vm-user<NNN>`)
-- Azure Bastion (using the shared Public IP) for secure RDP in the portal
+- Azure Bastion for secure RDP in the portal
 - A Custom Script Extension that installs Git, .NET SDK 8.0.413, SQL Express, clones this repo, and creates a desktop shortcut to run the app
 - A NAT Gateway providing scalable outbound SNAT; the VM NIC has no public IP and egress IP is `pip-nat-user<NNN>` (visible via external services like ifconfig.me)